 The service includes:

-- Information about rights and available resources
+- information about rights and opportunities

-- Advice and guidance (including legal advice)
+- advice and guidance (including legal advice)

-- Counselling groups and activities
+- counselling groups and activities

 Watch this film about visiting a crisis shelter:

 Every local authority is required by law to provide a crisis shelter service.
 Occasionally, several local authorities join together to provide a crisis shelter service.
-The majority of crisis shelters are adapted to cater for users with reduced mobility, and the local authority must provide alternative solutions if such provision does not exist.
+The majority of crisis shelters are adapted to cater for users with reduced mobility, and the local authority must provide alternative solutions if such a provision does not exist.

 Crisis Shelter Secretariat

-A list of all the crisis shelters in Norway (tick the box for krisesenter under ‘Type tilbud’)
+A list of all the crisis shelters in Norway (tick the box for ‘krisesenter’ under ‘Type tilbud’)